matteleuteri/3D-models/README.md

 # 3D-models

-This is a repository for my #D models.
+This is a repository for my 3D models.